Rana Abu Fraihah: Biography

 Abu Fraiha was born in Tel Sheva, to Rudaina, an English teacher, and Awda, a transportation engineer.
 Her father, who is Bedouin, grew up in poverty, and was intended to become a shepherd.
-Her mother was an Israeli-Arab from the agricultural village Gath in the Triangle area.
+Her mother was an Israeli-Arab from the village Jatt in the Triangle area.
 She is one of five children.
 Her sister Yasmeen is a physician, social activist and entrepreneur, and her brother Ameer was a math prodigy, and works in the technology sector.
 Abu Fraiha also competed in mathematics competitions in middle school, and was selected to participate in a Ben Gurion University program for gifted students when she was in the fifth grade.

 When she was 5, her family moved to the neighboring Jewish city of Omer, becoming one of the first two Bedouin families there (as of 2019, there are ten).
 According to Abu Fraiha, both her parents were revolutionary thinkers, and given that their home town had no kindergartens or day care options, the move was a radical solution.
 Omer was entirely Jewish, mostly Ashkenazi, and very nationalistic.
 Growing up there was difficult for her.
 She has said about it: "Today I understand how powerful this duality is.
 It is actually being able to see on the outside everything that is considered 'normal' and 'right', and at home what is supposed to be avoided.
 For years I distanced myself from the Arab, the Bedouin, the Palestinian identity.
 I did not want to speak the language, I was afraid to get near it.
 Thank God (and especially my film) that I'm not in that place today."

 Abu Fraiha studied architecture, and then documentary filmmaking, at Bezalel Academy of Arts and Design.
 She works as a counselor for the Looking Forward Association, which works to identify outstanding youth from the geographical and social peripheries, and prepare them for higher education in film television and the arts.